Kirstine Roepstorff: Life and work

 To celebrate Koldinghus' 750th anniversary, the Ny Carlsberg Foundation has commissioned four Danish artists, Bjørn Nørgaard, Tal R, Alexander Tovborg, and Kirstine Roepstorff, to design 16 tapestries in collaboration with Manufacture des Gobelins.
-The project, expected to be completed in 2027, will include a 108 m² tapestry, including four large pieces measuring 3 x 6 meters and twelve smaller entre fenêtres (window pieces) measuring 0.8 x 2.8 meters.
+The project, expected to be completed in 2027, will include a 108 m^{2} tapestry, including four large pieces measuring 3 x 6 meters and twelve smaller entre fenêtres (window pieces) measuring 0.8 x 2.8 meters.
 Her work 'Grænseland' is an exploration of borders in all their forms: territorial, spiritual, cosmic, and human.
 Much like a medieval altarpiece, it depicts an apocalyptic landscape where the moon forms a sacred dome, guiding the eye through a dark narrative inspired by Hieronymus Bosch.
-A split mountain rises from the stormy sea, with a woman whose dress merges with the ocean’s depths.
+A split mountain rises from the stormy sea, with a woman whose dress merges with the ocean's depths.
 On each side of the sea, fortress walls divide two worlds: on the left, a brutal world where humanity wrestles with its primal instincts; on the right, a collapsed civilization reclaimed by nature.
 Beneath it all, sound waves pulse with the rhythm of the Earth, while a woman in a bubble keeps the music alive—delicate hope for the future.

 Artistic style

-Roepstorff’s basis is collages incorporating media images that visualize existing power relations and critically deal with the history and failures of political ideas.
+Roepstorff's basis is collages incorporating media images that visualize existing power relations and critically deal with the history and failures of political ideas.
 By editing and decomposing the original material her works generate new contexts that open up spaces for negotiation and new narratives.
 The collages are often large using different materials like fabrics, photocopies, cuttings, foils, brass, wood and paper.
 In the past 5–6 years Roepstorff has broadened her collage practice by incorporating sculptural elements into her work creating new visual and bodily engaging experiences.
 Her sculptures have mainly been made of concrete and brass.

 Balance is a key word for Roepstorff.
 Her works are often composed around horizontal lines whose divisions reflect different layers of consciousness.
 This is especially seen in her brass mobiles which Roepstorff denotes ‘Klangmennesker’ (Sound people) – "We're some kind of vibrational beings that are walking around, sometimes in unison, sometimes not.
 Whether we are able to go in harmony with our surroundings is very much about how our own inner sound is tuned."